Get insider access

 ANC Wind Noise

-Unlike noise like voices or traffic, wind directly interacts with the ANC's mics.
+Unlike other noise sources, wind directly interacts directly with the ANC microphones.
 However, this sound doesn't really reach your ear.
-As the ANC system tries to cancel the sound out, it ends up creating loud, unwanted noise.
+As the ANC system tries to cancel out this sound, it creates loud, unwanted noise.
 For the Apple AirPods Pro 2nd Generation, this noise is quite loud.
-Since they're earbuds, the amount of wind noise can also vary depending on the angle due to their small size and shape.
+Because they're earbuds, the amount of wind noise can vary depending on the angle due to their small size and shape.
 For example, there's more wind noise reduction at 90 degrees than at other angles.
-Unfortunately, they also lack a wind reduction feature to help tackle these sounds better.
+Unfortunately, they lack a dedicated wind reduction feature to tackle these sounds better.

 8.3